CSB-KUL/yMap/README.md

             - proteins network visualisation.

-In a user friendly way, it generates a "final-report" file to report all the Non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.
+In a user friendly way, it generates a "final-report" file to report all the non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.
-The final-report is complemented with two files; enrichment and visualsation id file.
+The final-report is complemented with two other files; enrichment and visualsation id file.

 #Contents